If your dentist mentioned getting a crown, you probably have a ton of questions. What kinds are there? How much will it cost? What’s the process like?

 Final Thoughts

-With several crown materials available, your dentist can match the right option to your tooth’s location, bite forces, esthetic goals, and budget—delivering a strong, natural-looking restoration built to last.
+With various dental crown types available, your experienced dentist can match the right material and crown for your unique situation.
+This gives you an attractive, natural-looking restoration built to last.

 Looking for a dentist in Cary, NC?
 Browse our different dental services today!